ant290/ngMasters/README.md

 Angular dice interaction app loosely based on dice masters

 plan is to have a player with some health who can take some damage and own some dice!

+## toDo!
+* Include some more detailed testing and get the repo to a standard which will allow others to understand the direction its taking
+* Set up the Dice-List component to switch selected dice when only 1 can be selected
+* Improve the way dice can be obtained
+* Improve on management of player owned dice
+  * Allow a player to favourite dice
+  * Allow a player to create pre picked "decks" of dice
+* Start working towards dice re-cycling / collection (following the basic rules from dice masters for)
+  * this will include resource generation from a pool of pre-selected "pawn" dice
+  * this will require resource management to "purchase" dice from the players "deck"